Psychology

 The whisper method — visualizing yourself whispering your desire into someone's ear — sounds absurd.
 But the neurology of auditory imagery, behavioral rehearsal, and the thin-slices effect suggests there's a real (non-telepathic) reason it sometimes works.

-Subliminal Affirmations: What 60 Years of Research Actually Says About Messages You Can't Hear
+Do Subliminal Affirmations Work?
+What 60 Years of Science Says

 The Two Cup Method: Quantum Jumping Is Fiction, But the Ritual Still Works.
 Here's Why.